-He focuses his representation in the following areas:
+Dan has focused his representation in the following areas:

-In the course of providing transactional and compensation services to businesses and executives, Dan has worked with software and other technology companies; media and news publishing companies; wholesalers and suppliers; hauling companies; real estate leasing, construction, and sales companies; pharmaceutical companies; government contractors; financial services companies; private equity and other investment companies; public relations and lobbying firms; and consulting and professional services firms.
+In the course of providing transactional, employment, and compensation advice to businesses and executives, Dan has worked with software and other technology companies; media and news publishing companies; wholesalers and suppliers; manufacturing businesses; hauling companies; real estate leasing, construction, and sales companies; pharmaceutical companies; government contractors; financial services companies; private equity and other investment companies; public relations and lobbying firms; and consulting and professional services firms.

 Dan began his career with the Chief Counsel’s Office in the National Office of the Internal Revenue Service in 1977.